allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 The second one shows memory utilization statistics among all the worker nodes.
 <img src="/img/articles/2024-04-22-cost-optimization-data-pipeline-gcp/04_memory_utilization_summary.png" alt="Memory utilization summary" class="medium-image" style="box-shadow: 0 0 4px 0 #D7DBD6;"/>

 The first one presents average memory usage on a worker node, and the second one presents overall memory usage among the whole cluster.
 We clearly see that we use around 50% of the memory.
 Bingo, we pay for a memory that we do not use.

 ### Fixing under-utilized memory

 Usually there are two ways of fixing underutilized memory:

-- change CPU to memory ratio on worker nodes
+- Change CPU to memory ratio on worker nodes.
-- decrease amount of worker nodes
+- Decrease amount of worker nodes.

 I've decided to change the CPU to memory ratio, not to decrease the amount of worker nodes.
 I did not want to compromise on scalability and time needed to perform a job.

-Test on a 3% subsample of testing data and achieved the following cost of data processing:
+Test on a 3% subsample of input data has given the following cost of data processing:

-- n2-standard-4: 9.48$
+- n2-standard-4: 9.48 $
-- n2-highcpu-8: 8.52$ (~ 10% less than original price)
+- n2-highcpu-8: 8.52 $ (~ 10% less than original price)
-- n2d-highcpu-8: 8.57$ (~ 10% less than original price)
+- n2d-highcpu-8: 8.57 $ (~ 10% less than original price)

 So here is our first guess - we saved 10% on adjusting CPU and memory ratio.
-It gives us around 50 000 PN of estimated saving per year (10% from 500 000 PLN annual cost)c.
+It gives us around 50 000 PN of estimated saving per year (10% from 500 000 PLN annual cost).

 <table>
   <tr>